Chienoki/Makarovcalculater/README.md

 # Makarov calculater
-An simple calculater program with BASIC OWO
+An simple calculater wrote in Basic